Renewable energy in the United Kingdom

 Renewable energy in the United Kingdom contributes to production for electricity, heat, and transport.

 From the mid-1990s, renewable energy began to play a part in the UK's electricity generation, building on a small hydroelectric capacity.
 Wind power, which is abundant in the UK, has since become the main source of renewable energy.
-As of 2022, renewable sources generated 40.2% of the electricity produced in the UK; around 6% of total UK energy usage.
+As of 2022, renewable sources generated 41.8% of the electricity produced in the UK; around 6% of total UK energy usage.
+Q4 2022 statistics are similar, with low carbon electricity generation (which includes nuclear) at 57.9% of total electricity generation (same as Q4 2021).

+Wind energy production was 26,000 GWh in Q4 2022 (from 2,300 GWh in Q1 2010), and the installed capacity of 29,000 MW (5,000 in 2010) ranked the UK 6th in the world in 2022.

+In 2022, bioenergy comprised 63% of the renewable energy sources utilized in the UK, with wind accounting for the majority of the remaining share at 26%, while heat pumps and solar each contributed approximately 4.4%.

-Interest has increased in recent years due to UK and EU targets for reductions in carbon emissions, and government incentives for renewable electricity such as the Renewable Obligation Certificate scheme (ROCs) and feed in tariffs (FITs), as well as for renewable heat such as the Renewable Heat Incentive.
-The 2009 EU Renewable Directive established a target of 15% reduction in total energy consumption in the UK by 2020.
+Interest has increased in recent years due to UK and EU targets for reductions in carbon emissions, and government incentives for renewable electricity such as the Renewable Obligation Certificate scheme (ROCs), feed in tariffs (FITs), and Contracts for Difference as well as for renewable heat such as the Renewable Heat Incentive.
+The 2009 EU Renewables Directive established a target of 15% reduction in total energy consumption in the UK by 2020.
+The UK is aiming to reach net zero by 2050.